nathangeffen/cagl/docs/userguide.md

     After shuffling the deck
     AD 6D KC AH 4H 4S 10H 9C 5S 2C 3S 7C 7H JC 10C 3D 6C 6H 3H 10D QH QC 8S KD JD 9S 2S 6S 4D 7D AC JS 5D 3C KS QS AS 4C KH 8C 8H 2H 5C 9D 2D 7S 9H 8D JH 5H 10S QD

+The full code for this example is in *eg_cards.c* in the *examples* sub-directory.

 ## Dictionary {-}

 In this example, we want to create a dictionary for storing words and their meanings.
-In other words we want a balanced binary tree whose elements are this:
+The obvious implementation is a balanced binary tree whose elements are this:

 ```C
 struct entry {